Skip to main content

 }

-As you can see from the above, we created a Person type as well as a Query``type.
-Remember this: every GraphQL service needs a query type.
-(It can also have a mutation type, but that's optional).
-This query type is special because they define the entry point of every GraphQL query.
+We’ve created a Person type and a Query type.
+Every GraphQL service needs a query type.
+(It can also have a mutation type, but that’s optional.)
+The query type is special because it defines the entry point for every GraphQL query.

-Note that arguments for GraphQL types can be required or optional.
-Specifying a type with an exclamation mark indicates that it's a non-nullable value, e.g.: name: String!
+Arguments for GraphQL types can be required or optional.
+An exclamation mark means non-nullable, e.g.: name: String!

-Let's talk about the Query type as well for a moment.
-This type specifies two values - people that returns an array of the Person type and person(id: int) that returns a single person.
+The Query type specifies two things: people returns an array of Person types, and person(id: Int) returns a single person.
 The id is a changeable parameter.

 const restify = require('restify');